 Key Benefits

-- Pairs with Garmin Drive app for live traffic, fuel and parking data
+- Garmin Drive app support for connected live services

 Garmin DriveSmart 86